Clan Cumming

-Clan Cumming (Na Cuimeinich [nə ˈkʰɯ̃mɛnɪç]), also known as Clan Comyn, is a Scottish clan from the central Highlands that played a major role in the history of 13th-century Scotland and in the Wars of Scottish Independence.
+Clan Cumming (Na Cuimeinich [nə ˈkʰɯ̃mɛnɪç]), historically known as Clan Comyn, is a Scottish clan from the central Highlands that played a major role in the history of 13th-century Scotland and in the Wars of Scottish Independence.
 The Clan Comyn was once the most powerful family in 13th-century Scotland, until they were defeated in civil war by their rival to the Scottish throne, Robert the Bruce.

 History

 Origin of the clan

 Like many of the families that came to power under King David I of Scotland, the Comyn clan is of Norman or Flemish origin.
-The surname is either a place-name, possibly derived from Bosc-Bénard-Commin, near Rouen in the Duchy of Normandy, or from Comines, near Lille, in France.
+The surname may be a place-name, possibly derived from Bosc-Bénard-Commin, near Rouen in the Duchy of Normandy, or from Comines, near Lille, in France.

 Richard Comyn, the nephew of William Comyn, chancellor to King David, is the one who established this family in Scotland.
 His son was William Comyn, who married Marjory, Countess of Buchan.
 William's mother was Hextilda, the granddaughter of king Donald III of Scotland.
 His son was Walter Comyn, the man who acquired the lordship of Badenoch.
 The seat of power was Ruthven Castle.
 Ruthven Castle commanded the northern end of two passes over the Mounth, the Drumochter and Minigaig passes.
 This lordship passed to his nephew, the first John Comyn.
 This John was the first to be known as "the Red" Comyn.
 He was a descendant of William Comyn, Earl of Buchan, by the earl's first wife, Sarah Fitz Hugh.

 The chiefs also possessed the lordship of Lochaber.
 Here can be found the remains of Inverlochy Castle, built by the Comyns about 1270–1280.

 The Comyns were forced to sign an oath of allegiance to Henry III of England in 1244.
-However, the English king recognised the Comyn's political leadership in Scotland when in 1251, as the father-in-law to Alexander III of Scotland, he returned them to power during the minority period.
+However, the English king recognised the Comyns' political leadership in Scotland when in 1251, as the father-in-law to Alexander III of Scotland, he returned them to power during the minority period.
 It was only when Henry supported a take over of the Scottish government in 1255 that the Comyns resorted to kidnapping the young Alexander III in 1257.
 When Alexander III's minority ended, the Comyns, instead of suffering political eclipse dominated public offices between 1260 and 1286.